Luzon: Southern Luzon

 Southern Luzon is dominated by Laguna de Bay (Old Spanish, "Lake of Bay town"), the largest lake in the country.
 The 949 km2 lake is drained into Manila Bay by the Pasig River, one of the most important rivers in the country due to its historical significance and because it runs through the center of Metro Manila.

 Located 20 km southwest of Laguna de Bay is Taal Lake, a crater lake containing the Taal Volcano, the smallest in the country.
 The environs of the lake form the upland Tagaytay Ridge, which was once part of a massive prehistoric volcano that covered the southern portion of the province of Cavite and the whole of Batangas province.

 South of Laguna Lake are two solitary mountains, Mount Makiling in Laguna and Batangas provinces, and Mount Banahaw, the highest in the region of Calabarzon.

 Mainland Southern Tagalog is the current region of Calabarzon which consists of Cavite, Laguna, Batangas, Rizal and Quezon, and Mimaropa is Region IV-B which is considered the Southwestern Tagalog Region is in the outland.

-Metro Manila is the urban center or capital of the Philippines.
-It consists of 16 cities and 1 town.
-Its regional center is Manila, the capital of the Philippines.
-Metro Manila was formerly a province or province that included the name Tondo.
-In 1898, it included the districts and barangays of each city area as well as some towns in the province of Rizal.

-Southeastern Luzon

 The southeastern portion of Luzon is dominated by the Bicol Peninsula, a mountainous and narrow region extending approximately 150 km southeast from the Tayabas Isthmus in Quezon province to the San Bernardino Strait along the coasts of Sorsogon.
-The area is home to several volcanoes, the most famous of which is the 2,460 m high symmetrically shaped Mayon Volcano in Albay province.
+The area is home to several volcanoes, the most famous of which is the 2,460 m high symmetrically-shaped Mayon Volcano in Albay province.
 The Sierra Madre range has its southern limits at Quezon province.
 Ultra-prominent mountains dot the landscape, which include Mount Isarog and Mount Iriga in Camarines Sur, and Mount Bulusan in Sorsogon.

 The peninsula's coastline features several smaller peninsulas, gulfs and bays, which include Lamon Bay, San Miguel Bay, Lagonoy Gulf, Ragay Gulf, and Sorsogon Bay.

 It consists of Bicolandia or Region 5 which is the last region on the island of Luzon.